Nordegraf/brunhilde_ws/README.md

 - [brunhilde_control](/src/brunhilde_control): Integration of ros2 control.
 Contains necessary config and launch files and a [script to test the controllers](/src/brunhilde_control/brunhilde_control/testMovements.py)
 - [brunhilde_gz_sim](/src/brunhilde_gz_sim): All files and tools needed to simulate the robot in Gazebo Sim Harmonic.
 Also includes configs for the gazebo ros bridge
 - [brunhilde_teleop](/src/brunhilde_teleop): Contains configs for teleoperation using keyboard or joy twist
+- [brunhilde_walk](/src/brunhilde_walk): Implements an open loop state machine for executing motions while being controlled by the user

 The ODRI dependecies are included as submodules in the [solo8_packages](/src/solo8_packages) directory.